clojurewerkz/legacy-blog/source/_posts/2013-04-19-welle-1-dot-5-0-is-released.markdown

 Welle is an expressive [Clojure client for Riak](http://clojureriak.info) with batteries included.

-[1.5.0](https://clojars.org/com.novemberain/welle/versions/1.5.0) is a minor release that is *100% backwards-compatible* with `1.5.x`.
-This version has been tested against Riak `1.2.x` and `1.3.x`.
+[1.5.0](https://clojars.org/com.novemberain/welle/versions/1.5.0) is a minor release that is *100% backwards-compatible* with `1.5.x` and introduces several nice features:

+ * Retriers for failing operations
+ * Conflict resolvers
+ * Easier to use update functions

+This version has been tested against
+Riak `1.2.x` and `1.3.x`.